nspi/vbcg/README.md

 # video-based cardiac gating (vbcg)

-This is a prototype demonstrating our research activities concerning *video-based vital sign monitoring*.
+This is a freely available hardware and software prototype demonstrating our research activities concerning processing of video signals from human skin.

-We aim to apply this techniques in the context of ultra-high-field MRI but other scenarios are possible (e.g. gaming, sports)
+We apply this technique in the context of ultra-high-field MRI for heart rate measurement and image acquisition but other scenarios are possible (e.g. gaming, sports).

 ## About

-#### Software description
+#### Software

-The aim of our research is to overcome the limitations of contact-based hardware for MRI patient monitoring (e.g. pulse oximetry) as they are error-prone, especially during ultra-high-field MRI.
+The aim of our research is to overcome the limitations of contact-based hardware for MRI patient monitoring (e.g. electrocardiography, pulse oximetry) as they are error-prone, especially during long or ultra-high-field MRI examinations.
 Instead, we develop video-based (and therefore contact-free) real-time methods based on recent findings in remote vital sign measurement.
 A valuable overview of this topic (unrelated to MRI) can be found in [1] and a summary of our current state of research (early 2016) can be found in [2].
-This prototype will be used to demonstrate some of the algorithms we have developed so far.
+This prototype will be used to demonstrate some of the methods we have developed so far.

 Regarding video-based heart rate frequency estimation, there are other valuable open-source projects (e.g. [webcam-pulse-detector](https://github.com/thearn/webcam-pulse-detector)) or commercial products (e.g. [Philips Vital Signs Camera](http://www.ip.philips.com/licensing/program/115)).
 This aspect is part of our past work [4]; however we are more interested in developing methods for estimating the current phase of the cardiac cycle accurately.
 See the literature list if you are interested in the scientific background.

+#### Hardware

+Next to the software, you can find information on a low-cost device, based on an <a href="https://www.arduino.cc/en/Main/ArduinoBoardNano">Arduino Nano</a>, for sending triggers from the software to the MR scanner.
+This is needed, when applying algorithms for video-based cardiac gating.
+Additionally, you can find the schematics of an LED array for increasing illumination of the skin.

-> This software can NOT be used for diagnosis.
+> Proposed software and hardware can NOT be used for diagnosis or treatment.
 Results are estimated and for entertainment purposes only!

 #### License